What Is Dehydration?

 Increase your water to the proper amount unless you have been told by a qualified health professional not to do so.
 Tell your physician what you are doing and that you want him/her to be on alert that your pressure should be monitored closely and that your medicine may need to be decreased.
 Most physicians won’t believe you.
 That is understandable as this goes against their training.
 Fortunately, you don’t need for them to believe you.
 You just need for them to be cooperative.
 As time goes by, your blood pressure should keep dropping until it becomes normal.
 At that point, the medicine will make your blood pressure too low and your physician will decrease the medicine.
 Eventually, the physician will take you off of all of your high blood pressure medicines.
 We have this happen time and time again at our center.

 “I feel great!
 Even better, my doctor has taken me off 3 of my

 blood pressure medicines and decreased the last one.”

 Forestine B, Heathsville, Virginia

 There are times when drinking the proper amount of water will not eliminate your high blood pressure.
 This is another reason why you should continue to take your medicine.
-If you are one of the people whose blood pressure does not normalize with drinking water, recognize that you have eliminated one of the reasons for your high blood pressure.
-Then consider some of the other root causes for high blood pressure such as mercury exposure from amalgams (the silver or black colored fillings) in your teeth.
+If you are one of the people whose blood pressure does not normalize with drinking water, recognize that you have more than one reason for your high blood pressure.
+Then consider some of the other root causes for high blood pressure such as mercury exposure from amalgams (the silver or black colored fillings) in your teeth and seafood.

 Dehydration and High Blood Pressure: Related Topics